 What It Means for Individual Investors

-Rate of return is a powerful tool for investors to quickly calculate how well an investment is performing.
+The rate of return is a powerful tool for investors to quickly calculate how well an investment is performing.
 It’s useful for comparing and forecasting potential investment products.
-Whether you’re investing for retirement, higher education, a down payment on a home, day trading, or building wealth, using the rate of return will give you a better visual on an investment's growth.
+Whether you’re investing for retirement, higher education, a down payment on a home, day trading, or building wealth, using the rate of return will give you a better visual of an investment's growth.
 That way, you can make decisions accordingly.

 - You can calculate the rate of return by taking the net profit, dividing it by the initial investment, and multiplying that number by 100 to make it a percentage.